-High Representative Wolfgang Petritsch and Head of the OSCE Mission to BiH Robert M. Beecroft deplore the most recent failure of the House of Representatives of the BiH Parliamentary Assembly to adopt the Election Law, despite the repeated calls to do so by the Peace Implementation Council.
+The High Representative, Wolfgang Petritsch, and the Head of the OSCE Mission to BiH, Robert M. Beecroft, deplore the most recent failure of the House of Representatives of the BiH Parliamentary Assembly to adopt the Election Law, despite the repeated calls to do so by the Peace Implementation Council.
+The High Representative and OSCE Head of Mission held their first official meeting since Robert Beecroft's appointment as head of the OSCE Mission in BiH, following the High Representatives return from the Council of Europe meeting in Strasbourg.
+Both agreed that BiH can not wait until September to pass an election law, which is required now, in a matter of days rather than weeks.